dc138/VoidTeleport/README.md

 - `spawn`: configured spawn world, location, and orientation for players.
 - `void_height`: height below which players are considered to be in the void.
+- `command`: optional command to run when teleporting a player.
+You may use `%player%` as a placeholder for the player's name
+- `caller`: who to call the custom command as.
+Supports `player` and `console`.
+- `hide_output`: whether to try and hide the output of the command when calling it as the player **only**. *Warning*: using this option will not work on vanilla commands.

 Remember to use `/vtp reload` after making configuration changes.
 Possible config options are documented more in depth in the config file itself.